Dan-Irl/House-Price-Prediction/README.md

 - Model evaluation and statistical analysis.

 ## Preperation of data
 Since the data does not exist yet the first step is to scrape it from [Hemnet](https://www.hemnet.se/).
 To do this i will be using [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) which is a very powerful library for scraping and parsing HTML content to extract data.
+All the code for the scraping can be found in the scraping folder.
+The unprocced data can be found in [house_properties_data.csv](https://github.com/Dan-Irl/House-Price-Prediction/blob/main/house_properties_data.csv).

+The next step is to proccess the data, by this i mean removing data points containing NaN or None values.
+In the case of "supplemental area" collum in the data i will just set the value 0 if it is "NaN" or "None".

+Next on the chopping block is all the remaning data points containing "None", these were mosly in the "build_year" or "operating_cost" collum.
+Some entries in the "building year" collum contained a range "YYYY - YYYY" of the build year instead of just the build year "YYYY", this was replaced by the for element in the range.